propcom/fuel-datagenerator/readme.md

 to the constructor of your FieldTemplate, and the value you set on that object will comprise one or more of the format strings available.

-Creating that value is simply a case of writing a string containing {these}.
+Creating that value is simply a case of writing a string containing `{these}`.
 Each of those will be taken out and replaced with random data, based on what is inside the brackets.
 The rest of the string will be left static.

-You can also specify parameters for them by using colons, e.g. {type:param1:param2}.
+You can also specify parameters for them by using colons, e.g. `{type:param1:param2}`.

 Check out the static array in FieldTemplate for some examples.